U.S. companies may see China backlash over cyber spying charges

 "U.S. companies were having difficulty anyway.
 This will give them more difficulty," said Howard Anderson, a senior lecturer at MIT's Sloan School of Management.
 "The Chinese will use any excuse to turn to internal suppliers."

 Officials with IBM and Cisco did not respond to requests for comment.
-Boeing Co.
-(BA.N) had no immediate comment.
-An Intel Corp (INTC.O) spokesman declined comment.
+Boeing Co. had no immediate comment.
+An Intel Corp spokesman declined comment.

 James McGregor, chairman for advisory firm APCO China, said that if American technology companies are "losing their intellectual property to cyber hacking they probably see this action as necessary and worrisome."